neverendingqs/serverless-dotenv-plugin/README.md

       - AUTH0_CLIENT_SECRET
 ```

+> required: true|false (default false)

+By default, this plugin will exit gracefully and allow Serverless to continue even if it couldn't find a .env file to use.
+Set this to `true` to cause Serverless to halt if it could not find a .env file to use.

 ### Usage

 Once loaded, you can now access the vars using the standard method for accessing ENV vars in serverless: